 There are many types of mobile applications that particularly benefit from Terms and Conditions agreements, including those that involve user-generated content and applications that are part of ecommerce stores.
 Other applications find that limiting undesired user activity can help control abuse of the application.
 The goal of these agreements for mobile applications should be to legally bind a user to these guidelines.

-While some mobile applications use complex terms of service agreements, other mobile applications utilize simpler ones.
+While some mobile applications use complex ToS agreements, other mobile applications utilize simpler ones.
 One of the deciding factors in how complicated an application’s agreement will be is the requirement of the online store through which the application is sold.

 These agreements for mobile applications usually include clauses regarding: